Skip to main content

 ETH-2eth1DHCPnanana

-• When connecting to the Rubix Compute controller via a network router, ethernet port ETH-2 should be used (default network settings).
+• When connecting to the Rubix Compute controller via a network router with DHCP capabilities, ethernet port ETH-2 should be used.

 • Once connected via an ethernet cable, find the automatically assigned IP Address by using the router’s admin user interface.
 Or by running an IP/Port Scanning Software (Port Scanner - Wikipedia https://en.wikipedia.org/wiki/Port_scanner).